 Division of the Humanities Graduate Student Employment Policy

-Graduate students at the University are expected to devote full attention and effort to their graduate studies and may undertake employment only as an adjunct to their student status.
+Graduate students at the University are expected to devote full attention and effort to their graduate studies.
 As such, graduate students in the Division of the Humanities who are registered full-time may not work for the University more than twenty 20 hours per week, including teaching and research appointments, in accordance with the University student employment policy.
 Full-time employment is not allowed while students are enrolled in our degree programs.

 Fellowship terms that prohibit or limit employment to less that twenty hours/week supersede the Division’s employment policy.